This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 Mobile Meal Service

 Prepackaged breakfast and lunch will be delivered by school employees to designated spots along bus routes in the outer regions of the district’s service area and in identified high-need areas within the city.
-Mobile meal delivery will begin on Monday, March 23 and will continue through April 24.
+Mobile meal delivery will begin on Monday, March 23 and will continue through the closure.
 Meals will be delivered Monday - Friday, 11 AM - 1 PM and are available to any child ages 0-18.
 District staff will deliver meals using motor pool vans and suburbans.

 Click here for a map of delivery locations and times.
 Addressed and drop off locations are clickable on the PDF map and will take you to a google map.
 Locations are subject to change based upon need.